dannybauman/30-day-map-challenge-2025/MY-WRITING-STYLE.md

 - ALL CAPS (be careful - use sparingly, only for emphasis when needed)
 - "novel" (sounds hype-y; use "interesting", "useful", or "creative")
 - "drove" (use "guided", "led", or "directed" instead)
+- "nailed" (too confident; use "did well", "performed well", "worked well", or "got it right" instead)

 ## Punctuation Guidelines